webpapaya/fhs-slides/master_2_functional_programming_in_js.md

 ## Roadmap

 - Functional Programming introduction
-- Domain modling in TS
+- Domain-Modeling in TS
-- Eventstorming Session
+- Event-Storming Session
-- Use results from Eventstorming in Typescript
+- Model results from Event-Storming in TS

 ---
 # FP vs. OOP (TODO: add OOP description From: TS FP Book)

 > FP tries to reduce the number of places where state changes happen.

 ---
 # Why functional programming

 - More testable
   - pure functions simplify testing
-- Declerative APIs which are easier to reason about
+- Declarative APIs which are easier to reason about
 - Easy concurrency because of statelessness and immutability
   - State is pushed out of the application core to the boundaries
 - Simple caching